krbnite/krbnite.github.io/_posts/2018-02-09-Gittn-a-Grip-on-Merging-Git-Repositories.md

 I went through some trial and error for a while, and probably still have a lot to learn.
 But in terms of keeping related information bundled, related automation projects at work benefit from being in the same repository, simply existing in different subdirectories.
 Then, to get project-specific, some conventions can be put in place for Git commits such that one can benefit from the more advanced features of Git Log.
+(Something I should read: [Atlassian -- Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows))

 A newer issue is that, as I work on new projects and generally overextend myself, other people are looking to takeover some of my older projects to add in some requested tweaks.
 My first reaction is, "I can do it!"
 But in reality, I don't have